mdavis-xyz/staves-typst/docs/docs.typ

 The arguments are:

-/ clef: Allowed values are "#clef-data.keys().map(str).join("\", \"")".
+/ `clef`: Allowed values are "#all-clefs.join("\", \"")".
 Drawing a treble clef above a bass clef, linked as a double-stave (like for a piano) is not yet supported.

-/ key: Two possible forms.
+/ `key`: Two possible forms.
   - Letter based: Uppercase for major, lowercase for minor, with `#` or `b` appended. e.g. `"C"`, `"Db"`, `"f#"`
   - Number based, with a symbol: "5\#" (or "5s") for 5 sharps, "2b" for 2 flats
-/ notes: An (optional) array of strings representing notes to play sequentially.
+/ `notes`: An (optional) array of strings representing notes to play sequentially.
 Chords are not supported. e.g.
   - "C4" is middle C
   - "C5" is the C an octave above middle C.
   - "Db4" or "C\#4" is a semitone above middle C